kontena/kontena/docs/getting-started/installing/ubuntu.md

 $ sudo apt-get install kontena-agent
 ```

-At the end of installation process agent will ask couple of configuration parameters:
+At the end of the installation the process agent will ask for a couple of configuration parameters:

 * The address of the Kontena master. **Note:** You must use WebSocket protocol: ws or wss for secured connections
-* Grid token from the Kontena master
+* The Grid token from the Kontena master

-After installing all the agents, you can verify that they have joined Grid:
+After installing all the agents, you can verify that they have joined a Grid:

 ```
 $ kontena node list